 FOR IMMEDIATE RELEASE // Contact: Sharon Dennis // email@example.com

-The Impact100 model was created by Wendy Steele in 2001.
-Impact100 DC is part of a network of more than 60 chapters in the US which, to date, have donated nearly $80 million to worthy local causes.
+Impact100 DC is part of a global national network of over 60 chapters in the US and beyond.
+To date, they have donated nearly $90 million to worthy local causes.